frogermcs/codebase-dump/Readme.md

 ### Option 1: Install via pip

-You can install Codebase Dump directly from PyPI:
+You can install codebase-dump directly from PyPI:

 ```bash
 pip install codebase-dump